-There’s nothing better than heading out to your favourite restaurant on the weekend and indulging in some delicious food.
-However, this can leave you with the age-old problem of wanting to go out but also not ruin the healthy eating that you have been working hard to stick to all week.
+There’s nothing better than heading out to your favourite restaurant on the weekend and indulging in some delicious grub.
+When most start their fitness journey however, they feel the age-old dilemma of wanting to go out but also terrified of ruining the healthy eating that you have been sticking to all week.

 Check Out The Restaurant Beforehand